Mosquito Netting Tips

 Well, there is such a list and I've compiled it by using all the Africa trips reviews and journal diaries that I have seen and been sent over the years at my African Safari Journals website.

-It's very much like you being able to ask a large group of people what their safari trip was like with the company they went with and then ranking the results in a top three list.
+It's very much like you being able to ask a large group of people what their safari trip was like with the company they went with and then ranking the results in a top six list.
 A big advantage is that the views are independent and based on first hand experience.

 Bruce Whittaker